-- 1) a.
+1) a.
 Structural MRI; structure. b.
-Starting from write-in box, upper right, clockwise: frontal lobe; prefrontal cortex; brain stem; cerebellum; occipital lobe; temporal lobe; parietal lobe - 2) fMRI; function - 3) a.
+Starting from write-in box, upper right, clockwise: frontal lobe; prefrontal cortex; brain stem; cerebellum; occipital lobe; temporal lobe; parietal lobe

+2) fMRI; function

+3) a.
 PET scan; the cellular level b.
-The scans show that using drugs contributes to a decrease in dopamine activity. - 4) Structural MRI would be used to track changes in the size of the prefrontal cortex because this tool produces pictures showing the size and shape of brain areas. - 5) fMRI imaging could show which areas of the brain are involved in making risky decisions.
-This tool shows which areas of the brain are most active during certain behaviors and functions.
+You can conclude that using drugs contributes to a decrease in dopamine activity.

+4) Structural MRI would be used to track anatomical changes in the prefrontal cortex because this technique produces a detailed map of brain structure.

+5) fMRI imaging could help determine which areas of the brain are involved in making risky decisions.
+The technique shows which areas of the brain are most active during certain behaviors and functions.
-[Continue to work sheet on next page.]